-Join Sean Colins for an in-depth discussion in this video Understanding remote administration, part of Up and Running with Apple Remote Desktop.
+Join Sean Colins for an in-depth discussion in this video Understanding remote administration, part of Learning Apple Remote Desktop.

 If you're jumping into this course, you probably already have some idea of what Apple Remote Desktop is capable of doing, but I wanted to take a few moments to just walk you through some basic things here.
 First of all what is remote administration?
 Well, it's when you can control or monitor, even interact with, other computers across the network that you're currently not sitting in front of.
 This is a great tool and most people that aren't aware that this exists are very surprised whenever they first see this working across a network.

 The amount of power you have over those remote computers is limited by your ability to issue terminal commands and really your command of this software.
 So, that's why it's so helpful to learn Apple Remote Desktop.
 So, what are the components?
 Well, you'll need a Apple Remote Desktop Admin system.
 That's likely the computer you're sitting at right now.
 You're likely gong to need Apple Remote Administration enabled on all client systems before you get started.
 However, you can go around and start turning this on after you get started with this course.

 You just have to remember that you will not be able to remotely administer systems that do not have Remote Management turned on in the Sharing system preference, on the remote client.
 Sometimes, we'll even install an Apple Remote Desktop Admin system that runs on a network that isn't the network we're administering from.
 But is instead, the network where all of the client computers are, that we want to manage.
 So, for example, if I have two different offices and I'm in control of the computers at both of those offices, but I am located at one primarily, I can still admin the computers on the other network efficiently, if I install a computer on that other network, I put Apple Remote Desktop Administration software there, and I make it into a task server.